NidhoggProject/UEC2_Nidhogg/README.md

 <br><br>
 Here is official website of game which we want to create: http://nidhogggame.com/
 <br><br>
-We will write a code in Verilog and C and implement it on Basys 3 using Vivado.
+We will write a code in Verilog and implement it on Basys 3 using Vivado.